Broadband Task Force

 Spring Hill residents and businesses have consistently expressed a need for better broadband speeds, service, and options.
 At the Nov.
 10, 2016, City Council meeting, Mayor Ellis proposed establishing a Broadband Task Force.
 The City Council approved this request, and seven members were appointed to the new task force at the Jan.
 12, 2017 Council meeting.

-The Broadband Task Force is responsible for examining and evaluating the feasibility of establishing either a public broadband utility or a utility through a public/private partnership.
+The Broadband Task Force — a group of resident volunteers — is responsible for examining and evaluating the feasibility of establishing either a public broadband utility or a utility through a public/private partnership.
 In January 2017, the group began meeting monthly, working with City staff and a consultant to explore and evaluate potential options to bring better internet speeds to Spring Hill.
 The Broadband Task Force made their final recommendation to the City Council on Feb.
 15, 2018.
 City staff and the City Council continue to move forward on the recommendation.